blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/1931 CIE Standard Observer.md

 The cut offs at the short and long wavelengths were chosen somewhat arbitrarily.
 The human eye can actually see upto 810 nm, but with a sensitivity that is thousands of times less than that for green light.

 This created a problem with the $2\degree$ colour mapping function that contributions of shorter blue wavelengths were underestimated.
 This led to the development of more perceptually linear [[Uniform Colour Spaces]].
 There were also corrections by Judd (1951) and Vos (1978) without deviating from the original methodology.

-For RGB color matching function, the respective R, G and B tristimulus values are used.

-The colour matching functions and the corresponding XYZ colour space [[CIE 1931 XYZ Colour Space]]